rajinder-yadav/dm-css/README.md

 ## Text

-Here are a few handy CS styles for working with text.
+Here are a few handy CSS styles for working with text.

 ### Text justification